JordonGarcia/SetGitHubOrganizationPublic/README.md

 Using NodeJS, Octokit, and the GitHub REST API, this is a simple way to change your organization visibility to public from private.

 # Using NodeJS and npm
-> Install Octokit in npm "npm i octokit" || You can also use the octokit CDN (See main.js)
+> Install Octokit in npm "npm i octokit".
+You can also use the octokit CDN (See main.js)

 > Make sure you config your personal access token.
 More info in main.js and here: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token